101 Cooking For Two

 2. I suggest buying a nice chuck roast for the meat if you don't have a good source of pre-cut stew meat.

 3. Adjust the chili peppers to your taste.
-This is about a 3/10 heat as written.
-Many will want to double the jalapeno or a little cayenne pepper.
+This is about a 3/10 heat, as written.
+Many will want to double the jalapeno or add a little cayenne pepper.

-4. This is a thick chili and you may thin with 4 to 8 ozs of beef broth if you wish.
+4. This is a thick chili, and you may thin it with 4 to 8 ozs of low-sodium beef broth or beer if you wish.

 6. This makes about 6 cups.
-Most people will eat a serving size of about 1 ½ cups.
+Most people will eat a serving size of about 1 ยฝ cups.

 To adjust the recipe size: